-It is also responsible for managing the security and integrity of Australia's borders.
-This role is integral to the operations of the Department, and includes the operation of Australia's Immigration Detention Network.
+Managing the security and integrity of Australia's borders is integral to the operations of the Department.
+The Department leads the management of risks to Australia's borders in close collaboration with other government agencies, including State and Federal law enforcement agencies.
+The Department's role includes law enforcement functions.
 Any prejudice to the effectiveness of the operational methods and procedures used in undertaking that role would result in a substantial adverse effect on the operations of the Department.
-Any prejudice to the effectiveness of the Department's ability to operate Australia's Immigration Detention Network has the potential to damage the management of current national security risks.